pierrotm777/SoundModule_Teensy4.0-version/Xany_Compatibility.md

 ## Xany Compatibility
-All RC systems are not compatible with the Xany protocol.
+All RC systems should be compatible with the Xany protocol.

 ### Usable systems with Xany
 Xany Operational Report: